anthonymoralez/lime-tutorials/tutorial-06/README.md

 ![New Object](http://lime.outlawgametools.com/tutorials/6/images/newObject.jpg)

-That little grey circle/square icon is your new object, exciting isn’t it?
+That little grey circle/square icon is your new object, exciting isnï¿½t it?

 ### Step 3: Giving it some properties

-To give your object some properties you will need to once again bring up the Properties window, do so by right clicking the object and selecting Object Properties…
+To give your object some properties you will need to once again bring up the Properties window, do so by right clicking the object and selecting Object Propertiesï¿½

 ![Property Window](http://lime.outlawgametools.com/tutorials/6/images/newLayer.jpg)